 No need for a Cryptocurrency wallet that are prone to hacks.
 Just log in or open a live account in minutes

-Bitcoin futures will be listed and cleared on CME under the ticker symbol “BCT” and will equal five bitcoins and on the CBOE Futures Exchange (CFE) under the ticker symbol "XBT" and will equal one bitcoin.
+Bitcoin futures is listed and cleared on the CME under the ticker symbol “BCT” and will equal five bitcoins.
 See full contract specs below.

-CME Maintenance Margin for the BTC Futures is 43%, where the Initial Margin for Hedger is 100% of the maintenance margin and the initial Margin for Speculator is 110% of that number.
+As of February 1, 2019, and subject to change, the Maintenance Margin for Bitcoin futures is 37%, where the Initial Margin for Hedger is 100% of the maintenance margin and the initial Margin for Speculator is 110% of that number.

 Our FCM’s may require additional margins beyond the exchange minimum requirements.

-In order to trade any futures contracts, you have to pay several transaction costs that make up the total commissions.
+In order to trade any futures contracts, you have to pay several transaction costs that make up the total commissions (Exchange Fees, Electronic Routing, NFA, FCM Clearing and Commissions).
 Click Here to view the Pricing that applies to most retail traders and understand all the costs associated with trading Futures.
+Fees on Virtual Currency may be higher due to the inherent risk.
+Please ask for full disclosure before engaging in trading.

 Click Here to view the full list of trading platforms that you can trade Bitcoin Futures on.
 Please note that you may need to contact us to enable your trading platform for bitcoin futures.